mohamadsyalvasr/aws-cloud-utility-scripts/README.md

 - **`aws_sp_ri_report.sh`**: Generates a combined report of Savings Plans (SP) and Reserved Instances (RI), useful for cost and capacity management.

 ## Getting Started

-### Prerequisites

-- **AWS CLI**: The AWS Command Line Interface must be installed and configured with appropriate credentials.
-Your IAM user/role needs permissions to describe EC2 instances, RDS instances, Savings Plans, and to get metrics from CloudWatch.
-- **`jq`**: A lightweight and flexible command-line JSON processor.
-It's required for parsing the output from AWS CLI commands.

 ### Usage

 1. **Clone the Repository**: